FREQUENTLY ASKED QUESTIONS

 Do cyclists have to follow Texas traffic laws when riding the LBJ 100?

 Yes!
 All laws pertaining to cyclists apply to the LBJ 100, especially the provision of the Texas Transportation Code that specifies that riders may only ride two abreast.
 Sec.
 551.103(c) states: "Persons operating bicycles on a roadway may ride two abreast.
 Persons riding two abreast on a laned roadway shall ride in a single lane.
-Persons riding two abreast may not impede the normal and reasonable flow of traffic on the roadway.
+Persons riding two abreast may not impede the normal and reasonable traffic flow on the roadway.
 Persons may not ride more than two abreast unless they are riding on a part of a roadway set aside for the exclusive operation of bicycles."
 Please obey the law and be respectful of our rancher and farmer neighbors' rights to be on the road, as you would want them to be respectful of your rights.
 Also, be aware that DPS patrolmen have given out tickets to some LBJ 100 cyclists in recent years.
 Don't ruin your ride by getting a ticket.

 Are there any hazards on the various routes?